TudorCTC/hangman/README.md

 # Hangman

-This is a simple implementation of the game Hangman that runs.
+This is a simple implementation of the game Hangman.
 I used this project as an opportunity to learn more about C#.

 The game can be run by opening a terminal and running:
 ```